ryansun117/ryansun117.github.io/_pages/experience.md

 Projects
 ======
-* Official Website for Chinese Students & Scholars Association at UW-Madison | Sept 2019-May 2022
+* Official Website for Chinese Students & Scholars Association at UW-Madison, Sept 2019-May 2022
   * Developed and deployed the official website using HTML, CSS, and JavaScript.
 Preview at [cssaatuwmadison](http://www.cssaatuwmadison.com.cn/).

-* COVID-19 Visualizations & Predictions	| Mar-June 2021
+* COVID-19 Visualizations & Predictions, Mar-June 2021
   * Python data analysis, prediction, and visualization of confirmed COVID-19 cases based on [data repository from JHU](https://github.com/CSSEGISandData/COVID-19).